dukt/analytics-docs/en/craft.analytics.api.md

 End date for fetching Analytics data.
 Request can should specify an end date formatted as YYYY-MM-DD, or as a relative date (e.g., today, yesterday, or 7daysAgo).
 The default value is yesterday.

+### samplingLevel

+The desired report sample size.
+If the the samplingLevel field is unspecified the DEFAULT sampling level is used.

+- `DEFAULT` — Returns response with a sample size that balances speed and accuracy.
+- `SMALL` — It returns a fast response with a smaller sampling size.
+- `LARGE` — Returns a more accurate response using a large sampling size.
+But this may result in response being slower.

+### dimensions

+A comma-separated list of Analytics dimensions.
+E.g., 'ga:browser,ga:city'.

 ### metrics

 A comma-separated list of Analytics metrics.
 E.g., 'ga:sessions,ga:pageviews'.
 At least one metric must be specified.

-### optParams
+### filtersExpression

-Optional parameters.

-- `max-results` The maximum number of entries to include in this feed.
-- `sort` A comma-separated list of dimensions or metrics that determine the sort order for Analytics data.
-- `dimensions` A comma-separated list of Analytics dimensions.
-E.g., 'ga:browser,ga:city'.
-- `start-index` An index of the first entity to retrieve.
-Use this parameter as a pagination mechanism along with the max-results parameter.
-- `segment` An Analytics segment to be applied to data.
-- `samplingLevel` The desired sampling level.
-- `filters` A comma-separated list of dimension or metric filters to be applied to Analytics data.
+A comma-separated list of dimension or metric filters to be applied to Analytics data.
-- `output` The selected format for the response.
-Default format is JSON.

-### format
+### orderBys

-By default, the response is formatted into a custom array by Analytics.
-Set this option to `gaData` to get the Google_Service_Analytics_GaData (or Google_Service_Analytics_RealtimeData for realtime) object instead.
+Sort data by `fieldName`, `orderType` and `sortOrder`.

-### realtime
+### pageToken

-When set to `true`, the request will be performed using the Realtime API, otherwise it will use the regular API.
-Default is `false`.
+A continuation token to get the next page of the results.
+Adding this to the request will return the rows after the pageToken.

-### enableCache
+### pageSize

-When set to `true` the response is cached.
-The cached response will expire according to `analyticsCacheDuration` and `realtimeRefreshInterval` config settings.
-Default is `true`.
+Page size is for paging and specifies the maximum number of returned rows.
+Page size should be >= 0.
+A query returns the default of 1,000 rows.
+The Analytics Core Reporting API returns a maximum of 10,000 rows per request, no matter how many you ask for.
+It can also return fewer rows than requested, if there aren't as many dimension segments as you expect.
+For instance, there are fewer than 300 possible values for ga:country, so when segmenting only by country, you can't get more than 300 rows, even if you set pageSize to a higher value.